lebigot/realtime_annotate/README.rst

 .. image:: doc/annotate.png

+..
+Some details connected to the introductory paragraph:

 The **annotations** handled by this program are entered in real time with a *single key* (with a meaning, e.g., "i" for "interesting moment"), and an *optional digit* (that can be used for instance for